jianhtest/FindEmailAddress/readme.txt

-This a java application to email addresses based on the domain of input URL.
-All the urls with the same domain if (direct or indirect) linked with the the first page, will be searched for the email address.
+This a java application to find email addresses in webpages.
+Based on the domain of input URL, all the urls with the same domain if (direct or indirect) linked with the the first page, will be searched for the email address.